vaish-99/Student_Analytics/README.md

 🎯 Objectives

-To collect structured learning data from students
+To collect structured learning data from students <br>
-To perform CRUD operations using a relational database To process learning data and calculate performance metrics To visually present analytics in a user-friendly dashboard To understand how data-driven decision-making improves learning outcomes
+To perform CRUD operations using a relational database<br>
+To process learning data and calculate performance metrics<br>
+To visually present analytics in a user-friendly dashboard<br>
+To understand how data-driven decision-making improves learning outcomes<br>